HOW TO GET STARTED

 A Beginner's Guide to Kart Racing

-To get a taste of the kart racing world and determine if karting is right for you or your children, we recommend first visiting one of our race days as a spectator.
-The OVKA schedule can be found on our website and G&J Kartway is open to the public for all of our events.
+To get a taste of the racing world and determine if karting is right for you, we first recommend visiting one of our race days as a spectator.
+The OVKA schedule can be found on our website.
+G&J Kartway is open to public spectators during all OVKA events.

-As a spectator, take the time to watch the individual races at the track to get a sense of how the event is run.
+As a spectator at an OVKA event, take the time to watch individual races at the track to get a sense for how the race day is run.
 Then take time to walk the pits and paddock area, taking note of the types of karts and how they are prepared.
-Feel free to ask questions of any available club members, who will be happy to help you learn about more about what to expect on race days and how to take on the challenge of starting out in go-kart racing.
+Feel free to ask questions of any available club members, who are always happy to help you learn more about how to take on the challenge of starting out in go-kart racing.

 WHERE DO YOU FIT IN